DeplanckeLab/TF-seq/README.md

 - a TF-Cell mapping matrix from TF-seq Tools (**1.2**) which detected TF barcodes and their corresponding cell barcodes (we used the read count matrix, not the UMI count matrix).

 So now we take the overlapping cell barcodes between these two matrices, in order to build the final scRNA-seq object (both containing the scRNA-seq counts from 10x, and the TF assignment as a metadata).
-But we quickly realized that we needed an extra filtering step on this final TF-Cell mapping matrix, because even though most of cells were assigned a single TF barcode (as expected), some of them were more confounded.
+But we quickly realized that we needed an extra filtering step on this final TF-Cell mapping matrix, because even though most of cells were assigned a single TF barcode (as expected), some of them were aggregating reads from multiple TF barcodes (which should not happen).
 So we decided to clearly filter these latter out.
 For this, we implemented a KneePoint algorithm, to only keep the cells where the main TF was clearly majoritarily present in the cell.

 ```R